cylewitruk/stackify/README.md

                                 |___/
 ```

 Welcome to Stackify!
-A tool which aims to enable _consistent_ and _reproducable_ Stacks
+A tool which aims to enable _consistent_ and _reproducible_ Stacks
 environments, including all dependencies, in **regtest** (_and possibly additional environments later on_).
 No more fiddling with Docker compose and configuration files - easily compose
 environments with an interactive interface, and import/export environments for exact
 reproduction on other machines.